ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 A conclusion the paper arrived at:

-> This research has demonstrated that TDD can and is likely to improve some software
-> quality aspects at minimal cost over a comparable test-last approach.
-In particular
-> it has shown statistically significant differences in the areas of code complexity,
-> size, and testing.
+> This research has demonstrated that TDD can and is likely to improve some software quality aspects at minimal cost over a comparable test-last approach.
+In particular it has shown statistically significant differences in the areas of code complexity, size, and testing.

 This conclusion seems very positive in favour of TDD.
 A notable issue with these studies is that the sample size is quite small, putting some doubt on the statistical significance of the results.
 That said, I would argue this work is better than nothing and gives us something to go on at least.

-> This research revealed a number of differences between TDD acceptance and
-> efficacy in beginning and mature developers.
+> This research revealed a number of differences between TDD acceptance and efficacy in beginning and mature developers.

 This is just an interesting observation to me.
-Why do more experienced developers prefer TDD to less experienced developers?
+Why is there a correlation between experience and an acceptance of TDD?

 A similar work: [Overview of the Test Driven Development Research Projects and Experiments ](http://proceedings.informingscience.org/InSITE2012/InSITE12p165-187Bulajic0052.pdf) also looks at varied research papers.
 This one is slightly newer (2012) and included some more recent research.
 A significant addition is a study with IBM and Microsoft development teams.